Institutional Authorization & Consumer Protection

 • Site Visit - On-site evaluation for compliance.

-• The institution submits the appropriate application, forms, and supporting materials to ACPE.
+• The individual or institution submits the appropriate application, forms, and supporting materials to ACPE.

 • Staff forwards a recommendation to the Commission for consideration at the next scheduled Commission meeting.

-• The Commission reviews the institution information and staff recommendation at the quarterly meeting.
-Institution staff may comment on the information and recommendation at the meeting.
+• The Commission reviews the individual's or institution's information and staff recommendation at the quarterly meeting.
+Individuals and institution staff may comment on the information and recommendation at the meeting.

-• The institution be invited to the Commission meeting, and a representative for the institution should be prepared to speak on behalf of the institution.
-A presentation by the institution or its representative may be requested.
+• The individual or institution will be invited to the Commission meeting, and a representative for the institution should be prepared to speak on behalf of the institution.
+A presentation by the individual or institution, or its representative may be requested.

 • The Commission takes action on the application (approval, conditional approval, denial, or continuation of application).
-Renewal of authorizations may not exceed five years.
+Renewal of Authorization may not exceed five years.

-• Staff notifies the institution of the Commission's action.
+• Staff notifies the individual or institution of the Commission's action.

-Once an institution is authorized, any amendments to the items submitted in support of the application for Authorization must be submitted to ACPE for approval, including but not limited to policies, procedures, published documents, physical plant, faculty or staff.
+Once an individual or institution has received a Renewal of Authorization, any amendments or changes to the materials submitted with the Renewal application must be submitted to ACPE for approval before implementation, including but not limited to policies, procedures, published documents, physical plant, faculty or staff.
+See Changes to Authorization tab for more details.

 Staff may assess a late fee if an institution fails to provide the information on or before the December 1st deadline.